 It is also worth explicitly stating how we define the operation of bypassing a parent geounit.
-We define the operation of bypassing a parent geounit with $\nc$ children, each with equal PLB or precision proportions, by, 1) creating $\nc$ geounits in the geolevel of the parent, each with a geolevel proportion given by the sum of proportion allocated to the parent and one of the children, 2) defining the single child of each of these $\nc$ new geounits by one of the children, 3) removing the old parent geounit, 4) redefining the geolevel proportion of each child to be zero.
-Thus, even though we call this operation ``bypassing a parent," this operation actually moves the geolevel PLB or precision proportion to a higher geolevel.
-This ensures that this operation does not change the total number of geolevels, and since the TDA fixes the final estimates in a top-down manner, so that the consistency with parent constraints are satisfied, this also ensures that the entire share of the geolevel PLB or precision allocations are used in cases in which a parent geounit has only one child geounit.
-While this is the definition of this operation used within the TDA, the decision rules developed in this section only depend on properties of $\widetilde{S}^\top \widetilde{S},$ and using this definition of the bypass operation impacts this matrix in the same way as simply reallocating the geolevel PLB or precision proportion of the parent geounit to the children.
+We define the operation of bypassing a parent geounit with $\nc$ children, each with equal PLB proportions, by, 1) creating $\nc$ geounits in the geolevel of the parent, each with a geolevel proportion given by the sum of the proportions allocated to the parent and one of the children, 2) defining the single child of each of these $\nc$ new geounits by one of the children, 3) removing the old parent geounit, 4) redefining the geolevel proportion of each child to be zero.
+Thus, even though we call this operation ``bypassing a parent," this operation actually moves the geolevel PLB proportion to a higher geolevel.
+This ensures that this operation does not change the total number of geolevels, and since the DAS fixes the final estimates in a top-down manner, so that the consistency with parent constraints are satisfied, this also ensures that the entire share of the geolevel PLB allocations are used in cases in which a parent geounit has only one child geounit.
+Although this definition describes the operation used within the DAS, the decision rules developed in this section only depend on properties of the matrix $\widetilde{S}^\top \widetilde{S},$ and using this definition of the bypass operation impacts this matrix in the same way as simply reallocating the PLB of the parent geounit to the child geounits.
 For this reason, we motivate the decision rules described in this section on this simpler definition of the bypass operation.
 In other words, unlike what is done in the DAS codebase, here we define the operation of bypassing a parent geounit as redefining the PLB of each of the child geounits as the sum of the child's PLB and the PLB of the parent and then redefining the PLB of the parent geounit to be zero.